Konica: History

 Konishiroku released their "Konica I" type camera in 1948, after which they would name their own company in 1987.
 Since 1949 Konica produced a Medium format-camera Pearl.
 From 1964 until 1975 Konica manufactured Medium format Omega-cameras, which used Konica's Hexanon-lenses; they were named Koni-Omega for the global market.
 Two models were named Konica Press for the Japanese market.

 Konica's single lens reflex cameras pioneered auto-exposure in cameras with focal-plane shutters and fully interchangeable lenses.
 The Konica Autoreflex of 1965 used an external light meter cell to set the lens diaphragm automatically after the user selected a shutter speed.
 With the Autoreflex T of 1968, Konica improved this design into a through-the-lens meter, using the same automation system (the user could also set the exposure manually on these cameras).
 Other camera makers eventually adopted auto-exposure as well, but Konica was the first.

 When Konishiroku got the new name Konica in 1987, the company employed about 4,935 people.

 In the 1990s Konica signed its first major contract with Los Angeles County providing leasing of copiers to the Los Angeles Superior Court.
 This resulted in a major shift in the industry that had sold only copiers before.
-The County initial order of 250 copiers required Konica to redirect all of it inventory throughout North America to the county.
+The initial order of 250 copiers required Konica to redirect all of its inventory throughout North America to the county.

 On 5 August 2003, Konica merged with Minolta to form Konica Minolta.
 In 2006, Konica Minolta exited the photography business.
 In March 2006, the merged company closed down its photo imaging division, which produced color film, color paper, photo chemicals and digital minilab machines.
 Its digital SLR camera section was transferred to Sony, currently known as the Sony Alpha line.
 Dai Nippon (DNP) purchased Konica's Odawara factory site and continues to produce paper under its own brand, while Seapac acquired the Konica chemical factory.